U(1) Fields from Qubits: an Approach via D-theory Algebra: Complexity of qubit Realizations

 The ingredients for the construction of the qubit Hamiltonian are the Cartan-Weyl basis operators $\hat L_+ = \hat L_x + i \hat L_y$, $\hat L_-= \hat L_x - i \hat L_y$, and $\hat L_z$ in the $\mathbf{M+1}$ irreducible representation of $SU(2)$, i.e. the spin-$M/2$ operators.
 This truncation of the $U(1)$ fields with the spin-$M/2$ operators is investigated by Zhang et al.~\cite{Zhang:2021dnz} to study the effect of this spin truncation to the BKT phase transition of the $O(2)$ model.
 We can express these Cartan-Weyl basis operators in the full $\bigotimes_{m=1}^M \mathbf{2}$ representation, i.e. in the $M$-qubit representation as

 The normalization factors of $\hat L_\pm$ are given so that their actions on the $\ket{0}$ state match with those of the original $U$ operators, and hence the low spectra of the qubit Hamiltonian replicate those of the continuum Hamiltonian in the small $h$ region.
-The action of the $\hat L_+$ and $\hat L_-$ operators are to raise and lower the state, respectively, as
+The actions of the $\hat L_+$ and $\hat L_-$ operators on the symmetric states Eq.~\eqref{eq:sym-states} are to raise and lower them, respectively, as